vniarchos/BootSTOP/README.md

 ## Changing the setup

-Here is a list of parameters that can be changed and where they are to be found.
-All the parameters of the code are stored within classes in the *parameters.py* file.
+Here is a list of parameters that must be specified by the user in order for BootSTOP to operate, they are all stored within classes in the *parameters.py* file.

-Within the class *parameters_6d*.
+Within the class *ParametersSixD*.
 These alter the conformal blocks.
 - **inv_c_charge:** This is the inverse of the central charge of the CFT.
 - **spin_list_short_d:** This is the spin of the D multiplet.
 - **spin_list_short_b:** This is a list of spins for the B multiplets.